prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 When the user submits information via the user interface, the program should append a corresponding record to the "Data" sheet.
 For subsequent form submissions, the existing data should remain intact, and the new data should be written on the next available row.

 ![](/img/projects/simple-system/writing-records-autoincrement.png)

+> NOTE: for the basic project requirements, it is safe to assume it is not possible for existing records to be reordered or removed or deleted.

 The data should persist even after the workbook is closed and re-opened.